-- the means for all actors with a part in each phase of reuse, repair and remanufacture to describe their service models in usable data models. - the orchestrator mechanisms to aggregate and execute services in this multi-actor ecosystem. - the optimization logic for efficient collaboration - the systematic and dynamic assessment of circular and sustainable profiles of products produced. - the Marketplace, which acts as a hub for the subscription of new actors to this multi-service ecosystem and as a sustainability enabler. - cybersecure framework for trustworthy data sharing among the supply chain actors, by extending the existing IoT RAMP platform (www.ramp.eu). - key AI and robotic functionalities to support the transition to disruptive circular products and/or services.
+- the means for all actors with a part in each phase of reuse, repair and remanufacture to describe their service models in usable data models. - the orchestrator mechanisms to aggregate and execute services in this multi-actor ecosystem. - the optimization logic for efficient collaboration - the systematic and dynamic assessment of circular and sustainable profiles of products produced. - the Marketplace, which acts as a hub for the subscription of new actors to this multi-service ecosystem and as a sustainability enabler. - cybersecure framework for trustworthy data sharing among the supply chain actors, by extending the existing IOT RAMP platform. - key AI and robotic functionalities to support the transition to disruptive circular products and/or services.